 “Graduating from the BTEC sport programme has helped me achieve the job of my dreams” beamed Reece.
 “After initially joining FITC as a placement student from college, I was allowed to put my newly acquired skills and confidence into practise working in the local community.
 I’ve been able to work with a wide range of people including refugees, emotional health and wellbeing projects and our own alternative educational support project, Heading for Goal.”

-Genessee Community College student and FITC graduate Sam King went on to say and explain “The last 18 months have been a real whirlwind.
+Genessee Community College student and FITC graduate Sam King went on to explain “The last 18 months have been a real whirlwind.
 I have loved being part of a very successful team and had the privilege to play with some very gifted and talented players from across the world.
 I’m currently studying in America and enjoying my football.
 The coaching and guidance I received during my time at FITC has helped me live a lifestyle some people dream of having.
 I am eternally grateful to everyone at FITC.”

 With a wide range of opportunities available to students in mainstream education who are looking for an exciting post 16 education course or finding themselves struggling to cope within mainstream education in Key stages 3 and 4, FITC offer a wide range of vocational, classroom and internships and would love to see hear from you.
 Contact FITC’s Education Manager, Dave Crooks, for more details about either of the above.